-A reverse culture shock will occur when you come back to the United States and to Wheaton.
+Reverse culture shock will occur when you come back to the United States and to Wheaton.
 Friends have had different experiences, which may have changed them, as well.
-It may take some effort to reconnect and you may find yourself experiencing a level of homesickness for new international friends and places.
+It may take some effort to reconnect and you may find yourself experiencing a level of homesickness for your international friends and places.

 Wheaton plans activities to assist with the transition back to campus.
-You are encouraged to sign up to become a Peer Advisor in the Center for Global Education, a rewarding way to share your experiences with other students.
-Attend the Welcome Back Dinner and read our Re-Entry Handbook.
+You are encouraged to sign up to become a Global Peer Advisor, a rewarding way to share your experiences with other students.
+Also, don't forget to attend the Welcome Back Dinner.
 These are great ways to ease your transition back to campus.
-There are so many ways to integrate your new skills and worldly interests into the community at Wheaton.
-It’s important to keep your study abroad experience alive!
+There are so many ways to integrate your new skills and worldly interests into the community -- it’s important to keep your study abroad experience alive!

 There are a variety of challenges that you will confront upon your return to campus.
 It is important to connect with other study abroad returnees to share the rewards and challenges of returning home.